nickdichev/huffman-elixir/blog_01.md

 merge/2 : merge two TreeNodes into a new parent TreeNode
 ```

-Let's open `TreeNode.ex` and complete the implementation of the struct and functions.
+Let's open `lib/huffman/tree_node.ex` and complete the implementation of the struct and functions.

 ```elixir
 defmodule Huffman.TreeNode do